This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 However in the US, they don’t currently have an age restriction for electric bike usage.
 Therefore, anyone can ride an electric bike.
 But you should still do so with precaution due to the motor.

 Secondly, the motor of the electric bikes has to be limited to a certain speed with the pedal assist.
-This speed limit is around 15.5mph.
+This speed limit is 15.5mph.
 This means that once you are up to this speed, the motor must stop assisting you.
+You are still allowed to ride faster than this, but this can only come from the power you generate (or a nice downhill ride).

 Therefore, any electric bikes that are unlimited with regards to speed, or have a motor that is in use when you aren’t pedalling, are in fact illegal.